akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240330000000/index.md

 Categories: cs-RO, cs.RO
 Keyword Score: 10
 Keywords: Stemming
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.19886v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.19886v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.19886v1.pdf" filename="2403.19886v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.19886v2.pdf" filename="2403.19886v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Multi-camera SLAM systems offer a plethora of advantages, primarily <b>stemming</b> from their capacity to amalgamate information from a broader field of view, thereby resulting in heightened robustness and improved localization accuracy.
-In this research, we present a significant extension and refinement of the state-of-the-art stereo SLAM system, known as ORB-SLAM2, with the objective of attaining even higher precision.To accomplish this objective, we commence by mapping measurements from all cameras onto a virtual camera termed BundledFrame.
+In this research, we present a significant extension and refinement of the state-of-the-art stereo SLAM system, known as ORB-SLAM2, with the objective of attaining even higher precision.
+To accomplish this objective, we commence by mapping measurements from all cameras onto a virtual camera termed BundledFrame.
 This virtual camera is meticulously engineered to seamlessly adapt to multi-camera configurations, facilitating the effective fusion of data captured from multiple cameras.
 Additionally, we harness extrinsic parameters in the bundle adjustment (BA) process to achieve precise trajectory estimation.Furthermore, we conduct an extensive analysis of the role of bundle adjustment (BA) in the context of multi-camera scenarios, delving into its impact on tracking, local mapping, and global optimization.
 Our experimental evaluation entails comprehensive comparisons between ground truth data and the state-of-the-art SLAM system.
 To rigorously assess the system's performance, we utilize the EuRoC datasets.
 The consistent results of our evaluations demonstrate the superior accuracy of our system in comparison to existing approaches.

 {{</citation>}}